What needs to be proven in order to obtain a Final Restraining Order (FRO)?

 To determine if an act of domestic violence occurred, the judge will want to know whether the precipitating incident fits the criteria for one or more Crimes of Domestic Violence, as defined by the New Jersey Prevention of Domestic Violence Act.
 These Crimes include:

 - Assault J.S.A.
 2C:12-1

 - Sexual assault J.S.A.
 2C:14-2

 - Criminal mischief J.S.A.
 2C:17-3

 - Harassment J.S.A.
 2C:33-4

 - Stalking J.S.A.
 2C:12-10

-There are several types of evidence that can be presented to the judge in the final restraining order hearing including a police report and arrest records, witness testimony, personal testimony from the victim, and other evidence such as photos of injuries/damage, emails, texts, and phone messages as well as other records.
+Several types of evidence can be presented to the judge in the final restraining order hearing, including a police report and arrest records, witness testimony, personal testimony from the victim, and other evidence such as photos of injuries/damage, emails, texts, and phone messages as well as other records.

 2) Is there a provable history of domestic violence?

 Should a judge find that a Crime of domestic violence took place, they will next want to determine if this was an isolated incident or if it is part of a pattern of domestic violence.
 If there is a history of domestic violence present in a relationship (including prior threats, harassment, and or physical violence), evidence can be presented to the court that documents this, including prior police and hospital records, emails, text messages, photos, journal entries and testimony from those who witnessed the abuse.